biicode/docs/c++/workflows.rst

   |    |    |    |    +-- operations.h
   |    +-- deps

-Now, add the new function, **substract** and use it on your main.cpp
+Now, add the new function, **subtract** and use it on your main.cpp

 **operations.h**